-Black Professionals, Patients, and Families in HPM - works to diversify and grow the membership of the subspecialty, through educational efforts to increase the number of Black medical professionals choosing to practice/provide hospice and palliative care.
+Black Professionals, Patients, and Families in HPC - works to diversify and grow the membership of the subspecialty, through educational efforts to increase the number of Black medical professionals choosing to practice/provide hospice and palliative care.

-East and South Asian Professionals, Patients, and Families in HPM - discuss and further stimulate interest in issues that affect these communities by exploring strategies to provide easy access and high-quality care.
+East and South Asian Professionals, Patients, and Families in HPC - discuss and further stimulate interest in issues that affect these communities by exploring strategies to provide easy access and high-quality care.

 Grief, Bereavement, and Resiliency - supports the workforce by studying how to manage caregiver grief and bereavement and study effective ways of promoting resilience for which we have insufficient data.

-Latinx Professionals, Patients, and Families in HPM - works to improve the overall distribution of hospice and palliative care services to the Latino population in the United States by advocating and providing education and resources to colleagues, encouraging research in this realm, and providing a safe, nurturing environment to those clinicians providing hospice and palliative care to this community.
+Latinx Professionals, Patients, and Families in HPC - works to improve the overall distribution of hospice and palliative care services to the Latino population in the United States by advocating and providing education and resources to colleagues, encouraging research in this realm, and providing a safe, nurturing environment to those clinicians providing hospice and palliative care to this community.

 Safe Use of Psychedelic-Assisted Therapies - engages clinicians and researchers in exploring the potential efficacy of psychedelic-assisted therapies to alleviate suffering among people with serious medical conditions.

 Councils provide opportunities for engagement in the Academy and represent two of the Academy's largest constituent groups: